aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

   }
 ```

-> Check: When is it appropriate to use a return type?
+> **Knowledge Check**: When is it appropriate to use a return type?
 When is a global variable more appropriate?

-## Independent Practice: Discuss (10 mins)
+## Independent Practice: Discuss (10 min)

-Take five minutes and discuss these questions with the person next to you:
+Take five minutes and discuss the following questions with the person next to you:

 - What are some data types a method could return?
 - Why might you want to return a value from a method?
-- What is the naming convention for global variables and where do you put them?
+- What is the naming convention for global variables, and where do you put them?

 Be ready to share your answers to the class.

-## Demo: More Functions (10 mins)
+## Demo: More Functions (10 min)

 #### Method Name

 The method name is what the method is called.
-It's important to be explicit in naming your method, so when a new developer comes in, they'll understand what the method does just by looking at its name.
+It's important to be explicit in naming your method so that, when a new developer comes in, they'll understand what the method does just by looking at its name.

 By convention, a method name should be a **verb** in **camel case** — just like variable names.
 For example: `getName()`, not `GetName()` or `getname()` or `get_name()`.

 #### Parameters (Enclosed Within Parentheses)

-Parameters are arguments passed into the function when it's called.
-This makes a function more dynamic.
+Parameters are arguments passed into a function when it's called.
+This makes the function more dynamic.

-Let's look back at the `returnSum` method.
+Let's look back at the `returnSum()` method.

-> Check: What would you need to do if you wanted to pass a number to this method?
+> **Knowledge Check**: What would you need to do if you wanted to pass a number to this method?

 ```java
 public static int returnSum(int num1) {